-By law all governing bodies must have a named person who clerks their full governing body meetings.
-Governing bodies may choose whether that person also clerks their committees.
-To an extent, the clerk’s duties depend on the governing body's own requirements.
+By law all governing boards must have a named person who clerks their full governing board meetings.
+Governing boards may choose whether that person also clerks their committees.
+To an extent, the clerk’s duties depend on the governing board's own requirements.
 As a minimum they will include the following:

 - timely circulation of agendas

 - monitoring of governing board membership and attendance

 - maintaining the register of governors’ pecuniary and business interests